hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nextjs-auth.md

 ---
 title: "NextAuth.js"
 metaTitle: "NextAuth.js | Hasura Authentication Tutorial"
-metaDescription: "Learn how to integrate NextAuth.js with Hasura to add sign-up and sign-in into your applications."
+metaDescription: "Learn how to integrate NextAuth.js with Hasura to add sign-up and sign-in into your applications using JWT"
 ---

 ## What is Express